ChengYuanjian/clog/README.md

 -----------------

-A tool for storing logs to database
+A tool for storing logs to database asynchronously

 ###Requirment